Skip to main content

 • Sanitising Content

-Crawl user-generated DOM trees to strip or validate elements before rendering (e.g., stripping script or inline styles).
-Like we put our clothes on after done being naked. 🤣 I have no better analogy.
+Crawl user-generated DOM trees to strip or validate elements before rendering.
+For example, stripping script or inline styles.

 • Lazy-loading Enhancements